-(b) User Contacts ► User work contact through electronic means will be provided by the Customer for communication of product features, product updates and workflows.
+(a) User Contacts ► User work contact through electronical means will be provided by the Customer for communication of product features, product updates and workflows.

-2.1 harmoniX consists of various functions and features which will collect, process and store all or some of the User’s personal data for the following purposes:
+2.1 CHX will collect, process and store all or some of the User’s personal data for the following purposes:

-(a) Where you contact our customer support, your name and contact details such as email address or phone number will be stored in order to provide support to you based on your request;
+(a) Where you contact our customer support, CHX will store your name and contact details such as email address or phone number in order to provide support to you based on your request;

-(e) To analyse your personal data in order to better understand User and Customer requirements for research and development purposes to improve our products and services;
+(c) To analyse usage data to help us to better understand User and Customer requirements for research and development purposes to improve our products and services;

-(f) To monitor queries and transactions to ensure service quality, compliance with procedures and to prevent fraud.
+(d) To monitor queries and transactions to ensure service quality and compliance with procedures.

 2.2 We continually strive to improve our services based on the information and feedback we receive from Users.
 Feedback may include responses submitted by Users on the accuracy of alerts generated by the Software.
-We may ask Users for feedback from time to time, that we use to help improve our service, and CHX will (i) use, analyse and process collected data about users, (ii) aggregate user data with other user data, for the purpose of improving the Software, creating new features, conducting research and developing new products and services, including reports based on analytics associated with the Software, provided always that your data has been anonymized and de-identified such that the data or aggregated data will not enable other users to identify each unique user.
+We may ask Users for feedback from time to time, that we use to help improve our service, and CHX will (i) use, analyse and process collected data about User, (ii) aggregate User data with other User data, for the purpose of improving the Software, creating new features, conducting research and developing new products and services, including reports based on analytics associated with the Software, provided always that your data has been anonymized and de-identified such that the data or aggregated data will not enable other Users to identify each unique User.